Authorship of Titus Andronicus

 The authorship of Titus Andronicus has been debated since the late 17th century.
 Titus Andronicus, probably written between 1588 and 1593, appeared in three quarto editions from 1594 to 1601 with no named author.
 It was first published under William Shakespeare's name in the 1623 First Folio of his plays.
 However, as with some of his early and late plays, scholars have long surmised that Shakespeare might have collaborated with another playwright.
-Other plays have also been examined for evidence of co-authorship, but none has been as closely scrutinised or as consistently questioned than Titus.
+Other plays have also been examined for evidence of co-authorship, but none has been as closely scrutinised or as consistently questioned as Titus.
 The principal contender for the co-authorship is George Peele.

 The fact that Titus traditionally has the reputation of being Shakespeare's worst play is not unconnected to the in-depth examination of the play's authorship; and in fact many of the scholars who initially attempted to prove he had nothing to do with it did so in an effort to 'save' his reputation because they considered the play to be so badly written.
 Although the play's reputation improved somewhat in the latter half of the 20th century, the examination of authorship has intensified, generally along three possibilities: 1) Shakespeare wrote the play alone, 2) he co-wrote it with another author, and 3) he had nothing to do with the writing of it at all.